-Owen Wynne Jones (1828-1870), often known as Glasynys, used his short stories to record the customs and folk tales of rural Wales, the ‘innocent pleasures’ of music and dance, ghost stories and fortune-telling, that he saw as threatened by ’the surliness and dishonesty, pride and excess’ of Wales under Methodism and industrialisation, while Daniel Owen (1836-1895), the Methodist preacher and novelist, placed true ‘fireside stories’ of farm and chapel life in the mouth of his kind-hearted, talkative narrator, Uncle Edward.
-Later, R. Dewi Williams (1870-1955), T. Gwynn Jones (1871-1949), and W. J. Griffith (1875-1931) brought kindliness and and lightness of touch to what T. Gwynn Jones called the ‘home-spun cloth’ of short fiction, while Thomas Owen Jones (1875-1941), also known as Gwynfor, indulged a zest for the gothic in his racier stories of the sailors and smugglers of Pwllheli and Caernarfon, and Richard Hughes Williams (c.1878-1919), also known as Dic Tryfan, found powerful material for the short story among the quarrymen of Caernarfonshire.
+The fairy tales and fables of the Iolo Manuscripts (1848) combine the realm of magic and the natural world with a strong sense of Christian piety, while the earthier tales collected by T. Gwynn Jones (1930) are filled with shrewdness and humour.
+Owen Wynne Jones (1828-1870), often known as Glasynys, used his short stories to record the customs and folk tales of rural Wales, the ‘innocent pleasures’ of music and dance, ghost stories and fortune-telling, that he saw as threatened by ’the surliness and dishonesty, pride and excess’ of Wales under Methodism and industrialisation, and Daniel Owen (1836-1895), the Methodist preacher and novelist, placed true ‘fireside stories’ of farm and chapel life in the mouth of his kind-hearted, talkative narrator, Uncle Edward.
+R. Dewi Williams (1870-1955), T. Gwynn Jones (1871-1949), and W. J. Griffith (1875-1931) brought kindliness and and lightness of touch to what T. Gwynn Jones called the ‘home-spun cloth’ of short fiction, while Thomas Owen Jones (1875-1941), also known as Gwynfor, indulged a zest for the gothic in his racier stories of the sailors and smugglers of Pwllheli and Caernarfon, and Richard Hughes Williams (c.1878-1919), also known as Dic Tryfan, found powerful material for the short story among the quarrymen of Caernarfonshire.

 Yet the writers before Dic Tryfan show a lack of ambition regarding the short story as a form, and it is only later, in the work of Kate Roberts (1891-1985), that the form seems to meet its match.
 Writing again about the quarrying communities of Caernarfonshire, she provides her characters with some brief leisure during which to survey the poverty and drudgery and brevity of their lives.
 Their courageous awareness of the grimness of life sets them apart from their neighbours, and aloof from their malice and dishonesty.
 Despite her Welsh Nationalism, and her importance in the early Welsh Nationalist movement, Kate Roberts relates Welsh poverty and oppression more to the conditions of human existence than to particular economic or political circumstances: poverty and injustice are accepted as inevitable, and this itself gives the stories their universality.